mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The Bwap language, Wawa-pakekeke-wawa (literally 'sounds of knowledge'), has been described as thick and melodic, the words sounding like the plops of bursting mud bubbles.
 It is not unpleasant to listen to but proves to be rather difficult for other races to master.
 Conversely, Bwaps have little trouble learning the languages of others, although their accent can be thick and a little hard to understand.

 The language has only two vowels and 12 consonants as well as a click represented by '-' in Anglic.
-Wawa-pakekeke- wawa is the only living Bwap language, although there are several minor dialects of interest only to scholars.
-Several languages were in existence prior to Vilani contact but their use was quickly superseded or absorbed into Wawa- pakekeke-wawa and died out in the Long Night.
+Wawa-pakekeke-wawa is the only living Bwap language, although there are several minor dialects of interest only to scholars.
+Several languages were in existence prior to Vilani contact but their use was quickly superseded or absorbed into Wawa-pakekeke-wawa and died out in the Long Night.

 Verbs are always placed at the end of a sentence, making a running translation of the Bwap language difficult; the entire sentence needs to be heard or read completely before the full meaning can be ascertained.
 The difference between ' Your cargo manifest correct ' and ' Your cargo manifest correct not ' illustrates this problem perfectly.
 Mechanical translations of the Bwap language tend to be slower than others as a result, further exasperating the difficulty of dealing with Bwap bureaucrats.

 Bwap modules for electronic translators are available wherever Bwaps are common.

 Names tend to be long, reflecting the Bwap desire to specify exactly where everything goes and how it relates to everything else.
-Other races tend to shorten names
-(much to the Bwaps displeasure) to make them easier to pronounce and deal with during normal conversation.
+Other races tend to shorten names (much to the Bwaps displeasure) to make them easier to pronounce and deal with during normal conversation.

 ### BWAP SCRIPT